Regner Leuhusen: Early life

 Leuhusen was born on 22 December 1900 in Stockholm, Sweden, the son of ryttmästare, Friherre Carl Leuhusen and his wife Lizinka (née Sörensen).
+He passed mogenhetsexamen on 13 May 1919.
+Leuhusen became an officer candidate in Svea Life Guards on 7 September 1919 and enrolled at the Military Academy Karlberg in Stockholm on 15 October 1920.

 Career

-Leuhusen was commissioned as an officer in 1921 and was assigned as a second lieutenant to Svea Life Guards.
-He was promoted to underlöjtnant in 1923 and to lieutenant in 1926.
+Leuhusen graduated from the Military Academy Karlberg on 17 December 1921 and was commissioned as an officer and assigned as a second lieutenant to Svea Life Guards on 31 December 1921.
+He was promoted to underlöjtnant on 31 December 1923 and to lieutenant on 28 May 1926.
 Leuhusen became captain in the General Staff in 1935 and he served in Norrbotten Regiment in 1939 and was major at Military Academy Karlberg in 1941.
 He served as a teacher of land warfare at the Royal Swedish Air Force Staff College in 1941.
 Leuhusen was major in the General Staff Corps in 1942 and served as head of the Central Department in the Army Inspectorate (Arméinspektionen) from 1942.

 He was promoted to lieutenant colonel in 1944 and served in Jönköping-Kalmar Regiment in 1945.
 He was promoted to colonel in 1947 and was assigned to Svea Life Guards.
 Leuhusen then served as commander of the Swedish Infantry Gunnery School from 1946 to 1951 and of Värmland Regiment from 1951 to 1953.
 He was colonel in the General Staff Corps and served as chief of Section II in the Army Staff in 1953.
 Leuhusen was promoted to major general in 1957 and served as Commanding General, VII Military District between 1 April 1957 and 30 September 1959.
 He was then Commanding General, V Military District from 1959 to 1966.
 He retired from active service in 1966 and was promoted to lieutenant general on the reserve list.

 Besides his military career, Leuhusen was the King in Council's representative at the Central Board of the National [Swedish] Rifle Clubs (Skytteförbundens överstyrelse) from 1947.
 He has also been credited by Major General Claës Skoglund with inventing motorized bikejoring (cykeltolkning), based on skijoring, which is a way to pull military bicycles on a wire behind a motor vehicle to move large masses of light infantry faster.